tytydraco/yessleep/out/Before_appearing_on_my_towns_popular_talk_show_we_we_told_to_keep_our_hands_in_our_laps_at_ALL_times.md

 Days blurred into one, and every time I caught my reflection, I could no longer recognise myself.
 I remember my first time out of that room, that I thought was endless, and would last forever.

 It was after time had stopped for me, and I was only aware that I wasn't… myself.
 I knew my name, but only because I had been told it multiple times.
 "Bellamy."
-They told me, when I was strapped down under bliding light, squirming underneath the masked man's gloves delving inside my cavern he had cut into my torso and the back of my skull.
+They told me, when I was strapped down under bliding light, squirming underneath the masked man's gloves delving inside the cavern cut into my torso and my skull.

 Sometimes, I wondered if I was dreaming– or having an out of body experience, maybe.
 But when I moved, my shadow was different.